ykafia/gamedev-blogs/Introduction.md

 # The art of game development

 Hi everyone!
 Welcome to the first post of a series that will help you get started with game development in Stride!
-This post is target toward those who have very little experience and knowledge in game development and are trying to decide which game engine to use or a little written tutorial on how to get started with Stride.
+This series will be for those who have  little experience and knowledge in game development and are trying to decide if Stride is a good for them.

 I myself have been in this situation where my knowledge of graphics and programming in general was very limited and I wish to give some simple explanations to anyone who need a quick overview on how to make games, all while using the Stride game engine.

-In this first post we're going to define video games and try to understand so let's first dive in by understanding what "video" and "game" means.
+In this first post we're going to define video games and try to understand how a game works on a high level.
+So let's first dive in by looking at how videos and games are made.

 ## Video